 Where to stay in Whistler

 If you decided not to stay at Garibaldi Provincial Park, Whistler is another great option for breaking up your road trip.
-Like I said you could easily spend weeks here doing all of the fun activities and there are some awesome places to stay in Whistler.
+As I said, you could easily spend weeks here doing all of the fun activities and there are some awesome places to stay in Whistler.

-For luxury travelers, I obviously love the Four Seasons Resort Whistler, but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
-Its location is perfect for luxury skiers because it’s only 250 meters from the closest gondola.
+For luxury travelers, I obviously love the Four Seasons Resort Whistler, they nail every detail including the accommodating staff, beautiful rooms, and a list of amenities to take advantage of but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
+Its location is perfect for luxury skiers because it’s only 250 meters (820 feet) from the closest gondola.